Ukrainian Americans in New York City: Little Ukraine

-The traditional Ukrainian area in New York City is called Little Ukraine or the Ukrainian East Village, and is located within the East Village in Manhattan.
+The traditional Ukrainian area in New York City is called Ukrainian Village, Little Ukraine or the Ukrainian East Village, and is located within the East Village in Manhattan.
 Ukrainian population of Little Ukraine topped around 60,000 residents after World War II, which dwindled subsequently.
 Today about a third of approximately 80,000 Ukrainian Americans living in New York City are residing in Little Ukraine, which is bounded by Houston Street and 14th Street, and Third Avenue and Avenue A.

 The Annual Ukrainian Festival takes place on the weekend closest to May 17 on 7th Street between Second and Third Avenues.
 The festival also borders Taras Shevchenko Place, a small street connecting East 6th and East 7th Streets, named after Taras Shevchenko, a renowned Ukrainian poet, artist and humanist.
-In the wake of the war between Russia and Ukraine, supporters of a Ukraine free of Russian intervention built a shrine on Second Avenue and 9th street, which incorporated photographs of victims, flowers and candles.
+In the wake of the Russo-Ukrainian War, supporters of a Ukraine free of Russian intervention built a shrine on Second Avenue and 9th street, which incorporated photographs of victims, flowers and candles.